What is Behind the Idea of the Climate Co-Adaptation Lab?

 - collaboration leads to better informed, more creative, balanced and enduring decisions because of the shared commitment to and responsibility for the process, results, and implementation.

-Collaboration is considered an act of engagement across domains and disciplines that can be as important for the pursuit of sustainability as the production of knowledge.
+Collaboration is considered an act of engagement across domains and disciplines that can be as important for the pursuit of sustainability as the production of knowledge and innovation.
 Compared to disciplinary research processes, knowledge co-production extends from a collaborative stage of problem framing and trust-building, through knowledge generation, to a phase of exploring the practical impacts of the process.
 We are convinced that co-production processes produce more than just knowledge; they develop capacity, build networks, foster social capital, and implement actions that contribute to sustainability.
+We have further subscribed to foster the Inner Development Goals as part of our collaboration in the Lab.

 We believe that the primary task of any collaborative effort is to engage in shared learning.
 All participants to collaboration bring knowledge, expertise and experience related to the task.
 And yet we have already acknowledged that what we individually bring is insufficient.
 The work in collaboration is to take what we know individually and share it, so all participants achieve a deeper level of shared knowing.